AFFORDABLE CONNECTIVITY PROGRAM

 If a household moves and obtains a new address, they do not need to reapply for the ACP benefit.
 You can update this information in your National Verifier account.
 You can still use your account number to update your ISP or move to a new ISP.

-Can applying for ACP jeopardize my ability to obtain a green card or sponsor a family member under the public charge test?
+Can applying for the ACP jeopardize my ability to obtain a green card or sponsor a family member under the public charge test?

-No. Applying for ACP or receiving ACP benefits will not jeopardize anyone’s ability to obtain a green card or sponsor a family member under the public charge test, as it is not considered in the test. (source)
+No. Applying for the ACP or receiving ACP benefits will not jeopardize anyone’s ability to obtain a green card or sponsor a family member under the public charge test, as it is not considered in the test. (source)

 How should individuals experiencing houselessness list their address in their ACP application?

 The FCC recognizes that more than one economic household can reside at the same address, such as shelters for unhoused individuals.
-Unhoused individuals may therefore enroll using the address of the shelter they reside (source).
-They may need to submit a household worksheet to specify that they do not share income with someone already enrolled in ACP within the shelter.
+Unhoused individuals may therefore enroll using the address of the shelter where they reside (source).
+They may need to submit a household worksheet to specify that they do not share income with someone already enrolled in the ACP within the shelter.

 Can an individual enroll in Lifeline and receive the ACP benefit?